b5strbal/macaw/README.md

 # Macaw

-Sage library for experiments in mapping class groups.
+Python module for experiments in mapping class groups.

 The project is still under construction, but some functionality already exists, see below.